danwing/metadata/draft-rw-flow-metadata.md

 {::boilerplate bcp14-tagged}

 Reactive policy:
 : Treatment given to a flow when an exceptional event occurs, such as diminished throughput to the host caused by radio interference or weak radio signal, congestion on the network caused by other users or other applications on the same host.

 Intentional policy:
 : Configured bandwidth, pps, or similar throughput constraints applied to a flow, application, host, or subscriber.

 # Host to Network Metadata

-Three bits are introduced.
+Three types of host-to-network metadata are introduced.
 A network element desiring the simplest interpretation can use the bits as a 3-bit 'importance' field, where higher values indicate high importance and lower values indicate less importance.
 A packet tagged as less important means that such a packet can be discarded during a reactive policy event in favor, eventually, of a competing but more important packet.
 Absent such discard preference indication, the network element will blindly drop packets during a reactive policy event.

 For more comprehensive interpretation, metadata is characterized into two different nature:

-* Network Metadata:
+Network Metadata:
-    This consists of metadata that specifies how the network element should treat that packet.
+: This consists of metadata that specifies how the network element should treat that packet.
 The network metadata comprises of the importance field and is specified in the MSB and of size 1 bit.
 This field indicates if the packet is more important or less important.

-* Application Metadata:
+Application Metadata:
-    This consists of metadata that specifies how the application treats that packet.
+: This consists of metadata that specifies how the application treats that packet.
 The appplication metadata comprises of two fields - Keep/Discard bit and Reliable/Unreliable bit.

 ## Importance